wzding/deprecated_wzding.github.io/project1.md

 <a href="https://wzding.github.io/wzding.github.io/projects/Finding_Donors_for_Charity.html" target="_blank">**Finding Donors for Charity**</a> - This .

 ## Learn from Catastrophic Events
 <a href="https://wzding.github.io/wzding.github.io/projects/Titanic_Survival_Exploration.html" target="_blank">**Titanic Survival Exploration**</a> - The Kaggle Titanic competition revolved around taking in a dataset of all the passengers in the Titanic, and then predicting whether or not they survived.
-The features in the dataset included room location, age, gender, etc. For this competition, I used a variety of different supervised learning approaches (SVMs, KNNs, Decision Trees, Neural Networks), but ultimately found that a KNN model (where K = 17) got the best accuracy of 78.95%.
-I used Numpy and Sklearn to help preprocess the data and create the models.
+The features in the dataset included room location, age, gender, etc.